stggh/PyDiatomic/CONTRIBUTING.rst

 ==========================

-PyDiatomic is an open source project and we welcome improvements!
-Please let us know about any issues with the software, even if's just a typo.
-The easiest way to get started is to open a `new issue <https://github.com/PyDiatomic/PyDiatomic/issues>`_.
+PyDiatomic is an open source project and improvements are welcome!
+Please let us know about any issues with the software, even if is just a typo.
+The easiest way to get started is to open a `new issue <https://github.com/stggh/PyDiatomic/issues>`_.

 If you would like to make a Pull Request, the following information may be useful.